Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Introduction

 The rest of this paper is organized as follows.
 Section \ref{Sec.related work} introduces some related work and compares our approach with theirs.
 In Section \ref{Sec.dkql}, we explain the proposed kernel-based distributed Q-learning algorithm for DTRs.
 In Section \ref{Sec.theory}, we study the theoretical behaviors of the proposed algorithm by establishing two generalization error bounds, whose proofs are given in the appendix.
-In Section \ref{sec.simulation}, two simulations concerning clinical cancer treatments are conducted to illustrate how the proposed algorithm outperforms linear Q-learning and deep Q-learning.
+In Section \ref{sec.simulation}, two simulations are conducted to illustrate how the proposed algorithm outperforms linear Q-learning and deep {RL methods}.